ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 The hard fork debate was essentially a game of chicken, and the "fork" side could only get a "win" if they doubled down on the idea that a chain split would not occur, meaning they made no plans to deal with it, and had to downplay it's (in hindsight quite obvious) likelihood.
 This is why Ethereum Classic is to this day such a viscerally hated project by many pro-forkers; it is immutable proof that they made a huge mistake.

 A Hard Fork not only caused the network to split and Ethereum to lose it's _Code as Law_ status, but in a bout of poetic justice, actually returned less funds to DAO Token Holders than otherwise would have if they had maintained _Code is Law_.

+The only antidote to these mad game theory quandries is to have a reference point to prevent ourselves from falling into the traps - that is why principles are so important, and they can innoculate a chain against many potential failure states.

 ### From the Ashes